hyunjimoon/tolzul/🐅3승수전문_4승목평가/베이즈창업/ambition as promise prior/_spandrel/technical_optimism.md

 Most significant here is Bateson's exploration of what he later came to call "the pattern that connects"[[10]](https://en.wikipedia.org/wiki/Double_bind#cite_note-10)—that problems of communication which span more than one level (e.g., the relationship between the individual and the family) should also be expected to be found spanning other pairs of levels in the hierarchy (e.g. the relationship between the genotype and the phenotype):

 > We are very far … from being able to pose specific questions for the geneticist; but I believe that the wider implications of what I have been saying modify somewhat the philosophy of genetics.
+Our approach to the problems of schizophrenia by way of a theory of levels or logical types has disclosed first that the problems of adaptation and learning and their pathologies must be considered in terms of a ⭐️hierarchic system in which stochastic change occurs at the boundary points between the segments of the hierarchy⭐️.
+>
+> We have considered three such regions of stochastic change—the level of genetic mutation, the level of learning (??), and the level of change in family organization.
+>
-Our approach to the problems of schizophrenia by way of a theory of levels or logical types has disclosed first that the problems of adaptation and learning and their pathologies must be considered in terms of a hierarchic system in which stochastic change occurs at the boundary points between the segments of the hierarchy.
-We have considered three such regions of stochastic change—the level of genetic mutation, the level of learning, and the level of change in family organization.
-We have disclosed the possibility of a relationship of these levels which orthodox genetics would deny, and we have disclosed that at least in human societies the evolutionary system consists not merely in the selective survival of those persons who happen to select appropriate environments but also in the modification of family environment in a direction which might enhance the phenotypic and genotypic characteristics of the individual members.[[11]](https://en.wikipedia.org/wiki/Double_bind#cite_note-11)
+> We have disclosed the possibility of a relationship of these levels which orthodox genetics would deny, and we have disclosed that at least in human societies the evolutionary system consists not merely in the selective survival of those persons who happen to select appropriate environments but also in the modification of family environment in a direction which might enhance the phenotypic and genotypic characteristics of the individual members.[[11]](https://en.wikipedia.org/wiki/Double_bind#cite_note-11)

 ### Positive double binds